-Use one .R file for the rest of this tutorial (and make one for each subsequent tutorial) and keep building on it.
-Do not program interactively (enter commands at the prompt; good for testing, but bad for real work)!
+Use one .R file for the rest of this tutorial (and make one for each subsequent tutorial).
+I encourage you to do a few steps, run the whole program, and see how it goes.
+Fix any errors and then add new commands to the .R file.
+Do not program interactively (enter commands at the prompt; good for testing, but very bad for real work)!
 This is a way to (a) not remember or understand what you did and (b) get the ordering logic in a program wrong.